FAQs2022-09-27T11:42:51-06:00

 2. A copy of your 2nd year transcript

-3. A copy of your valid Intermediate First Aid (SFA) and Level C CPR certificate.
-We do not accept full online courses, however, blended courses are accepted (if not currently on file)
+3. A copy of your valid Intermediate First Aid (SFA) and Level C CPR certificate (if not currently on file).
+We do not accept full online courses, however, blended courses are accepted.

-4. A copy of your current Vulnerable Sector Check obtained by your local RCMP detachment or Police Services within the last 90 days.
-Online third party checks are not accepted (if not currently on file)
+4. A copy of your current Vulnerable Sector Check obtained from your local RCMP detachment or Police Services within the last 90 days (if not currently on file).
+Online third party checks are not accepted.

 You have 60 days from the date that your program was completed to submit the required documents and advise the CMMOTA of your intentions.
 Failure to do so will result in your membership being suspended.

-How do I upgrade when I will not receive my official documents until Convocation?2022-05-11T10:24:22-06:00
+How do I upgrade when I will not receive my official documents until Convocation?2025-03-26T15:09:55-06:00

 It is recognized that some schools hold their convocation some months after your last day of classes.
 In these cases, your diploma and transcripts can temporarily be replaced by a completion letter from your school confirming that you did in fact attend and complete your second year.
-Once you have received your diploma and official transcripts, please forward them to the CMMOTA asap
+Once you have received your diploma and official transcripts, please forward them to the CMMOTA asap.

 Which First Aid and CPR does CMMOTA require me to take for active membership?2024-06-21T09:19:39-06:00